 Charging your EV with an extension cord is dangerous

-EV charging requires far more power than your other standard household appliances, and most domestic extension cords are simply not designed to transfer that much power.
+EV charging requires far more power than your other standard household appliances, and most domestic extension cords are simply not designed to transfer that much power, nor are they made to be outside.
 Not only are they more likely to give you an electric shock, but they can also increase the risk of electrical fires.

 Therefore, we never recommend using extension cords to charge your EV.